thekana/MTRN3500-Assign2/README.md

 - To implement object-oriented programs using C++.
 - To demonstrate interprocess communication and process management.
-- To interface with live streams of data and to use them to assist in thetele-operation of a UGV.
+- To interface with live streams of data and to use them to assist in the tele-operation of a UGV.

 Note: The word “module” is used to describe a piece of self-contained software.
 The word “process” is used to describe a module that is running.

 # 2 Background

-Often, in writing software for Mechatronic Systems, we need to integratesoftware modules that inter- act with sensors and actuators and software modules that carry out computational tasks, under the supervision of a process management software module.
-Rather than building a monolithic applica- tion, a multi-process approach can be used to separate functional tasks and to simplify the software development, upgrade and maintenance.
+Often, in writing software for Mechatronic Systems, we need to integrate software modules that inter- act with sensors and actuators and software modules that carry out computational tasks, under the supervision of a process management software module.
+Rather than building a monolithic application, a multi-process approach can be used to separate functional tasks and to simplify the software development, upgrade and maintenance.
 Such an approach has the added benefit of limiting the impact of software errors that may occur during operation, via process isolation.
-As such, we need to use interprocess communication to allow for these specialised processes to communicate with each other.
+As such, we need to use interprocess communication to allow for these specialized processes to communicate with each other.

 # 3 What is Required of You

-In this assignment, you are expected to write independent modules thatinteract with each other through shared memory.
+In this assignment, you are expected to write independent modules that interact with each other through shared memory.
 At a minimum, your development should include the following software
 modules:

-- a Process Management Modulemodule to set up shared memory and to startup, monitor and shutdown the operation of all the modules listed below.
+- a Process Management Module to set up shared memory and to startup, monitor and shutdown the operation of all the modules listed below.
-- a Laser Modulemodule to interface to a data stream originating from an LMS151 laser rangefinder.
+- a Laser Module module to interface to a data stream originating from an LMS151 laser rangefinder.
-- a GNSS Moduleto interface to a data stream originating from an Novatel SMART-VI GPSreceiver.
+- a GNSS Module to interface to a data stream originating from an Novatel SMART-VI GPS receiver.
-- a Vehicle Control Moduleto control the unmanned ground vehicle.
+- a Vehicle Control Module to control the unmanned ground vehicle.
-- a XBox Moduleto issue commands using an Xbox game controller.
+- a XBox Module to issue commands using an Xbox game controller.
-- a Display Moduleto graphically display the x-y data of the laser range finder and GNSS data in a virtual world.
+- a Display Module to graphically display the x-y data of the laser range finder and GNSS data in a virtual world.

 You are then required to (i). demonstrate GPS data display, (ii). demonstrate steering and propulsion control of the UGV and (iii). demonstrate the graphical display of laser data and GPS data.
 See from